Chapter 5

 This is not needed if only one monitor is used for gaming.

-I don’t use any specific launch parameters with this game at the moment.
+I don’t use any specific launch parameters with this game at the moment when I don’t use the XR glasses.
 It allows me to set a windowed mode with a resolution that fits my set-up rather well.
 The above text applies for the fullscreen mode though.

 Demo